 If your health insurance plan comes with a high deductible, you may be able to qualify for a tax-advantaged Health Savings Account.
 With an HSA, families can set aside up to $6,750 in pre-tax dollars for health care expenses provided their annual deductible exceeds $2,600.
 Individuals, on the other hand, can deposit up to $3,400 in an HSA in 2017 provided their health insurance deductible is at least $1,300.

 How is pregnancy and childbirth covered?

 Examine your policy for details about prenatal vitamins, prenatal testing and screening, emergency procedure and delivery options.
 If you are considering an alternative birth, such as a home birth or use of a midwife, ensure that those options are covered or set aside funds for the out-of-pocket expense.
-Otherwise, consider the costs and advantages of purchasing additional coverage with a rider.

 Do I have a choice in my child’s pediatrician?

 Choosing your child’s doctor is an important decision.
 Make sure that you have enough options to adequately research potential candidates, and ask for background information on medical school, residency and other training in pediatrics.
 Many new parents like to interview pediatricians before the baby’s arrival; inquire whether your plan will cover these visits if you are charged fees for them.